I freaking love this week. The busy, excited, anticipatory few days before Thanksgiving make it one of the best weeks of the year, don’t you think?

-Garnish with the dried cranberries and herbs.
-Serve warm with the dipping sauce on the side.
+Garnish the warm buttery pierogi with cranberries and herbs.
+Drizzle any remaining butter in the pan over the pierogi.
+Serve immediately with the dipping sauce on the side.

-I find that these pierogies taste best if made just before eating.
-If you are not planning to eat them all in one sitting, store formed but unboiled pierogies in the fridge, covered well.
+- I find that these pierogi taste best if eaten immediately.
+If you are not planning to eat them all in one sitting, store formed but unboiled pierogi in the fridge, covered well.
 They’ll last a day or two.
-Boil and fry in butter when you are ready for them.
+You can also freeze them for several months.
+Boil and fry in butter when you are ready to enjoy them.